741 Colonel Ledyard Highway

 MINUTES

-threw out the Finance Committee’s recommendations and add more cuts that were frankly
+Finance Committee’s recommendations and added more cuts that were frankly disgusting.

-disgusting.
-He stated the Town Council did not address the Board of Education, which was
+He stated the Town Council did not address the Board of Education, which was larger side of

-larger side of the budget.
-He stated instead the Town Council went after the salaries of a few
+the budget.
+He stated instead the Town Council went after the salaries of a few town

-town employees that moved the needle less than five one hundredths of one percent of the
+employees that moved the needle less than five one hundredths of one percent of the budget,

 presented at the Second Referendum was garbage; and that he voted against the budget for a